-4. The Holly Park Way
+7. The Holly Park Way

-There are 5 clear rules that apply at all times and in all places
+Ready, Respectful, Safe is evident in our 5 clear rules that apply at all times and in all places

 - I. Listen to all staff speaking to you - 2.
 Follow directions the first time - 3.
 Keep hands, feet, objects and hurtful comments to yourself - 4.
 Look after property and treat it with respect - 5.
 Treat others as you would like to be treated